TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-Inside it, there are some files and another folder named `Logs`:
+Inside it, there are some files and a subdirectory named `Logs`:

 <br />